Sinking Creek Baptist

 Matthew Talbot was the first pastor.
 Worship services have continued through the years except during the Civil War from 1861 to 1865.
 In 1778 evangelists Charles and John Chastain, brothers from Virginia, held a revival here and the need for a larger church was realized.
 Pastor Talbot, Joshua Kelly, and a Mr. Maulkey planned and erected what is now known as the "Old Log Church" that still stands today with many of its' original logs intact.
 E. Reece Harris was the longest standing pastor to the congregation.
 He served from 1962 - June of 2012.

 Worship and an occasional wedding is held there mostly in the summer months.
 Because of its' legendary past it is now a historical landmark and can be viewed each Friday, Saturday and Sunday between the hours of 1:00-4:00 pm.
 It shares the same grounds with the new church built in 1962.
-Rev. Keith Weatherly is the current Interim Pastor to the congregation at Sinking Creek.
+Rev. Jayson Hoagland is the Senior Pastor to the congregation at Sinking Creek.